 Karst Springs of Winchester

 Tour Length: Approximately 1 mile.
 The tour will be all walking on paved and gravel paths, so comfortable shoes are highly recommended.
-Call 703-727-5925 to reserve a spot.

 The tour will start at the Abram's Delight Historic Home and Museum Parking Lot (1340 S. Pleasant Valley Road, same lot as the Visitor Center).
 Abram's Delight is the oldest standing house in Winchester (c.
 1754), and at this site in 1732, Abraham Hollingsworth built a small cabin situated close to several springs that the local Shawnee people assured him were a reliable source of drinking water.
 The springs were channeled into a lake built in the 19th century by one of Hollingsworth's great grandsons.

-We will then walk to the Shawnee Springs Preserve, a new park managed by the City of Winchester's Park and Recreation Department, and centered on the historic Shawnee Springs.
+Then walk to the Shawnee Springs Preserve, a new park managed by the City of Winchester's Park and Recreation Department, and centered on the historic Shawnee Springs.
 The 14‑acre preserve protects several natural features including springs, wetlands, and forests.
 It also contains part of the Sheridan’s Field Hospital site.
 This temporary federal Civil War facility operated between September 1864 and January 1865 after the Third Battle of Winchester, and was one of the largest field hospitals of the Civil War.
 The Shawnee Springs were considered sacred by the local Native American people, who attributed healing powers to the water.

-All of the springs we will visit are developed along an unnamed "transform" fault where there has been horizontal movement of the karst bedrock of at least 4,500 linear feet.
+All of the springs are developed along an unnamed "transform" fault where there has been horizontal movement of the karst bedrock of at least 4,500 linear feet.
 Water traveling through fractures and joints that intersect the fault collects in the broken rock- and solution-enlarged fault zone, and emerge as the springs rise where near-surface joints and fractures daylight.
 The combined output of the Shawnee and Abram's Delight Springs has been estimated at more than 5,000 gallons per minute (7.2 million gallons per day), and it was the presence of these springs that led to the founding of Winchester, just as other springs have determined the locations of nearly all of the major towns and cities in the Great Valley Province of Virginia and West Virginia.